sudheerj/angular-interview-questions/README.md

     |---- | ---------
     | Dependency injection tokens are always strings  | Tokens can have different types.
 They are often classes and sometimes can be strings. |
     | There is exactly one injector even though it is a multi-module applications | There is a tree hierarchy of injectors, with a root injector and an additional injector for each component. |
+ 111. ### What is Angular Ivy?
+     Angular Ivy is a new rendering engine for Angular.
+You can choose to opt in a preview version of Ivy from Angular version 8.
+     1. You can enable ivy in a new project by using the --enable-ivy flag with the ng new command
+     ```javascript
+     ng new ivy-demo-app --enable-ivy
+     ```
+     2. You can add it to an existing project by adding `enableIvy` option in the `angularCompilerOptions` in your project's `tsconfig.app.json`.
+     ```javascript
+     {
+       "compilerOptions": { ... },
+       "angularCompilerOptions": {
+         "enableIvy": true
+       }
+     }
+     ```